-In the budget planning process for the school district, the Superintendent will to:
+In the budget planning process for the school system, the School Committee will strive to:

 - 1. Engage in thorough advance planning, with staff and community involvement, in order to develop budgets and guide expenditures in a manner that will achieve the greatest educational returns and contributions to the educational program in relation to dollars expended. - 2.
-Establish levels of funding that will provide high quality education for all students. - 3.
+Establish levels of funding that will provide high quality education for all our students. - 3.
 Use the best available techniques for budget development and management.

-The Superintendent will have overall responsibility for budget preparation, including the construction of, and adherence to, a budget calendar which will be shared publicly with the community.
-Such calendar will take into consideration the requirement that School Councils are to be consulted in developing school budgets.
+The Superintendent will have overall responsibility for budget preparation, including the construction of, and adherence to, a budget calendar.